Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson8.md

 ### Static typing can improve your workflow.

 Since our types are set in stone at compile time, many code editors will use that information to give you smart autocomplete suggestions based on that particular data type.
+If you use VSCode, you can use Intellisense to browse available methods from a class while writing code.
+You can also Cmd+Click on a method name to go directly to its definition.

 ### Advantages of dynamic typing